Demystifying the Types of Harm OCD and Common Treatments

 Gradual exposure to the feared concepts plays a key role in overcoming OCD.
 Naturally, since some of the content of these feared concepts may involve hurting others or hurting oneself, imaginal exposure can be a useful tool.
 For example, the person with OCD could write a narrative in which the they imagine the fear coming true while resisting urges to ritualize or self-reassure.
 Exposure and response prevention to triggering articles and movies can also be very effective, as well as gradual elimination of safety behaviors and avoidance (e.g., practicing holding a knife while having the unwanted thought).
 Mindfulness skill development can be particularly useful by training the person with OCD to be a better non-judgmental observer of the thoughts and to view them as creative or random mental activity rather than threats that need to be responded to with compulsions.
 Overall, these thoughts do not indicate a moral deficit of those who experience them, but are merely unimportant events in the mind about which uncertainty can be tolerated.
 Harm OCD is not meaningfully different from other manifestations of the disorder, and treatment can be effective when clinicians are compassionate with harm OCD clients.

-Jon Hershfield, MFT, is a psychotherapist specializing in the treatment of OCD and related disorders and is the director of the OCD and Anxiety Center of Greater Baltimore in Hunt Valley, Maryland.
-He is the co-author of The Mindfulness Workbook for OCD and author of When a Family Member Has OCD.
+Jon Hershfield, MFT, is director of The OCD and Anxiety Center of Greater Baltimore in Hunt Valley, MD.
+He specializes in the use of mindfulness and cognitive behavioral therapy (CBT) for obsessive-compulsive disorder (OCD) and related disorders.
+He is author of Overcoming Harm OCD, and co-author of The Mindfulness Workbook for OCD and author of When a Family Member Has OCD.

 Stay in touch.